paulphys/cube2-quake/README.md

   [Cube 2: Sauerbraten](http://sauerbraten.org) installation.
   (This must done because `packages/` can't legally be redistributed in modified versions of the game.)
 - Compile a client and server binary.
-On Linux, enter `make -C src install` in a terminal while in the root folder of the cloned repository.
+On Linux, run `make -C src install` in a terminal while in the root folder of the cloned repository.
 - Run the game with `./sauerbraten_unix` in the root folder.